The B2B Manufacturing Marketing Guide

 Contract manufacturers must often persuade complex networks of engineers and other specialists to engage with them, typically months or even years before they are actually ready to buy.
 A personalised approach may be required to get your message through.

-Identifying high-value target accounts
+Identify high-value target accounts

 The success of ABM hinges on finding the right accounts to target.
 Start by analysing your current customer base to identify characteristics of your most profitable and long-term clients.
 Consider factors like company size and past purchase behaviour.
 Collaborate with sales teams to create a list of potential high-value targets that align with these criteria.

-Creating personalised marketing strategies for key accounts
+Create personalised marketing strategies for key accounts

-Measuring and evaluating ABM effectiveness
+Measure and evaluate ABM effectiveness

 Revenue Operations (also known as RevOps) ensures alignment and accountability across the three departments responsible for driving revenue - sales, marketing, and customer service.